 Completion of three weeks' fieldwork is a requirement for completion of this programme.
-In the event that you have a disability or illness that may have implications for your involvement, you should discuss this with your personal tutor and the fieldwork coordinator.
+In the event that you have a disability or illness that may have implications for how you can be involved your involvement, you should discuss this with your personal tutor and the fieldwork coordinator.
 Recent research has demonstrated that disabilities need not impact on people's engagement with archaeological fieldwork, but in the event of an impediment we will endeavour to mitigate them or we may substitute another activity.
 Wherever reasonably possible, efforts will be made to accommodate you or to provide a suitable alternative study activity.